-In February 2023, the Company closed on a registered direct offering for the issuance and sale of an aggregate of 1,180,000 shares of its common stock at a purchase price of \$5.25 per share of common stock in a registered direct offering priced at-the-market under Nasdaq rules.
+In February 2023, the Company closed on a registered direct offering for the issuance and sale of an aggregate of 1,180,000 shares of its common stock at a purchase price of \$5.25 per share of common stock.
 In addition, the offering includes 248,572 shares of common stock in the form of Pre-Funded Warrants at a price of \$5.2499.
-In a concurrent private placement, Checkpoint issued and sold Series A warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock and will expire five years following the issuance date and have an exercise price of \$5.00 per share and the Series B warrants are exercisable immediately upon issuance and will expire eighteen months following the issuance date and have an exercise price of \$5.00 per share.
+In a concurrent private placement, Checkpoint issued and sold Series A warrants to purchase up to 1,428,572 shares of common stock and Series B warrants to purchase up to 1,428,572 shares of common stock.
+The Series A and B warrants are exercisable immediately upon issuance with an exercise price of \$5.00 per share.
+The Series A warrants will expire five years following the issuance date and the Series B warrants will expire eighteen months following the issuance date.
 Net proceeds from the February 2023 Registered Direct Offering were \$6.7 million after deducting commissions and other transactions.
 The 1,180,000 shares of common stock and 248,572 shares of common stock in the form of prefunded warrants were registered for sale under the November 2020 Form S-3.
 The February 2023 Common Stock Warrants met the criteria for equity classification.